Gloyns/gloynscom/_works/seek.md

 region: 'APAC'
 image: '/images/seekret.jpg'
 image_caption: 'Credits: UM (Media Agency), TBWA (Creative Agency)'
+logo: '/images/seek-logo.png'
+clientdescription: SEEK is a Australia's leading employment marketplace, headquartered in Melbourne.
+Beyond job listings, SEEK identified an opportunity to deepen its relationship with users by providing career advice and insights to help people make informed decisions about their future.

 ---

-SEEK is a Australia's leading employment marketplace, headquartered in Melbourne.
-Beyond job listings, SEEK identified an opportunity to deepen its relationship with users by providing career advice and insights to help people make informed decisions about their future.

 ## The Challenge